 - OUTRIGHT COUNTERFEIT: A no-name item purports to be the authentic item and labels itself using the name and logo of the authentic item.

 Compare these 2 boxes and you will see that they look almost identical.
 The box on the left is missing the Apple logo and contains a counterfeit cable.
 It infringes upon the real packaging design and leads consumers the think they are purchasing the real deal.

 LEFT: Counterfeit box-missing logo, but otherwise looks like the real one

-MIDDLE: Counterfeit Lightning Cable in a "China Bag"
+MIDDLE: Counterfeit Lightning Cable in an unlabeled bag.

 RIGHT: Authentic box with Apple logo

-With no offense intended to our overseas friends, the truth of the matter is that 80% of all counterfeit products are imported from China.
+80% of all counterfeit products are imported.
 Many of these items are not packaged in branded boxes, but come in clear, unlabeled bags.
 When we see allegedly branded items in these bags, we suspect the merchandise as being fake, since no licensing or authentic product information is present.